afloesch/learning-terraform/private-subnet/README.md

 terraform apply
 ```

+If you have not defined the `bucket_name` variable value in the .tfvars file, and have not set it in an environment variable, then terraform will prompt you for the value at the command line.
+Try to pick a unqiue name or terraform will not be able to create the S3 bucket.

 If you login to the AWS console you will see this created three new instances for us.
 Grab the public ip address of the bastion host and SSH into it.

 ```